Virginia Power of Attorney Lawyer

 There are specific legal requirements you must meet to name an agent and create a binding power of attorney.
 You should also understand exactly what it means to transfer your authority to someone else to act on your behalf, so you are aware of the limits of the agent’s authority as well as of the rights you are giving the agent.

 A Virginia power of attorney lawyer will advise you of the rights your agent is vested with, as well as the obligations of your agent.
-A Virginia attorney can help you select your agent, and the scope of the agents power over your legal and financial affairs.
+A NoVa attorney can help you select your agent, and the scope of the agents power over your legal and financial affairs.
 Your lawyer can help you to create a valid power of attorney that is going to allow you to determine who controls your future when you no longer can.

-Virginia Laws on Power of Attorney
+State Laws on Power of Attorney

 The Virginia General Assembly adopted a version of the Uniform Power of Attorney Act, which went into effect in 2010.
 The Act is found in Code of Virginia Title 26 Chapter 7.